PhilomenaMusili/Random-Quote-Machine/README.md

 Displays a random quote from a collection of inspirational quotes.

 It also allows users to get a new random quote.
 Provides buttons to share quotes on Twitter and Tumblr.
+Don't miss out

 ## Technologies Used